beepboopbitch/start-up/readme.md

 ### How we can serve:
 * _Use short descriptions that make things very clear, only use pages we need, search bar to easily see all pages to look at_

+# Research:
+* _I had no idea what a co-working company was so I had to figure that out.
+Turns out it's just a place for people to get work done instead of at home with people that want the same kind of work environment as them_